Monwoo/web-starters-free/apps/mws-svelte-wp-display-0.0.5/README.md

 Following your purchase on [moonkiosk.monwoo.com](https://moonkiosk.monwoo.com), a use for one domain name is granted to you.

-Unlike the source code, you may distribute the compiled production version as you wish, for private or commercial use, as long as the sources remain confidential with attribution to Miguel Monwoo as 'participant' at minimum.
+Unlike the source code, you may distribute the production build as you wish, for private or commercial use, as long as the sources remain confidential with attribution to Miguel Monwoo as 'participant' at minimum.

 This private license does not allow you to share the provided sources outside of the developments necessary for a single domain name indicated during your purchase.